Queen of Cups Tarot Card Meanings

-Upright: Compassionate, caring, emotional stable, intuitive, in flow
+UPRIGHT: Compassionate, caring, emotionally stable, intuitive, in flow.

 The Queen of Cups is a beautiful, introspective woman who sits on a throne at the edge of the sea.
 In her hands, she holds a golden, cup adorned with handles shaped like angels.
 Unlike most of the cups in the Suit of Cups cards, this cup is closed – showing that the Queen’s thoughts and feelings come from her subconscious mind and the depths of her soul.